Collision Avoidance System

 Types of Collision Avoidance System and Their Functionality

-Collision avoidance systems differ based on their functionality and technology, such as radars, sensors, stereoscopic cameras.
+Collision avoidance systems differ based on their functionality and technology, such as radars, sensors, and stereoscopic cameras.
 Here we will talk about them one by one.

 1. Forward Collision-Avoidance System